Kuznecov formulae for fractal measures: Introduction

 \subsection{Organization}

-In Section~\ref{sec:heat} we introduce a heat-kernel regularization of the Kuznecov sum, and establish its small-time asymptotics in terms of the averaged $s$-density constant $A_\mu$.
-Section~\ref{sec:Tauberian} interprets this smoothed Kuznecov sum as a Laplace--Stieltjes transform and applies a Tauberian theorem to prove Theorem~\ref{thm:main} and identify the constant $C_{n,s}$.
-In Section~\ref{sec:HR} we revisit the energy identities of Hare and Roginskaya to derive general polynomial upper bounds for $N_\mu(\lambda)$, proving Theorem~\ref{thm:HR-bound}.
-Finally, Section~\ref{sec:sharpness} is devoted to sharpness: we give examples showing that the Ahlfors regularity and averaged $s$-density hypotheses in Theorem~\ref{thm:main} are essentially optimal, and that the $o(\lambda^{n-s})$ remainder cannot, in general, be improved to a uniform power-saving error term.
+In Section \ref{sec:heat} we introduce a heat-kernel regularization of the Kuznecov sum and establish its small-time asymptotics in terms of the averaged $s$-density constant $A_\mu$.
+Section \ref{sec:Tauberian} interprets this smoothed Kuznecov sum as a Laplace--Stieltjes transform and applies a Tauberian theorem to prove Theorem \ref{thm:main} and identify the constant $C_{n,s}$.
+In Section \ref{sec:HR} we revisit the energy identities of Hare and Roginskaya to derive general polynomial upper bounds for $N_\mu(\lambda)$, proving Theorem \ref{thm:HR-bound}.
+Finally, Section \ref{sec:sharpness} is devoted to sharpness and examples: we give examples showing that the averaged $s$-density hypothesis in Theorem \ref{thm:main} is essentially optimal for a genuine one-term asymptotic, and that the $o(\lambda^{n-s})$ remainder cannot, in general, be improved uniformly to a power-saving error term.